Gozala/work/index.md

 ## User Interface

-Reimagining medium for the web, that is not just a client application a.k.a web browser.
-The True User Agent had been recurring objective of the small team at Mozilla that I had an opportunity to be a part of.
+Reimagining medium for the web, The True User Agent (and not a client acting on servers behalf) had been an objective of the three people [browser.html](./browserhtml) team at Mozilla.
+Empowered by [user research][], we have developed several concept browsers to create a user interface for the new generation web engine [Servo][].

-~~User interface for the new generation web engine [Servo][], fit for the future and adequate for volumes of information that conventional browsers were failing to manage, was the goal of the [browser.html](./browserhtml) project.
-Empowered by [user research][] we have exploring several concepts.~~

 #### Frame free web